DEFRA/node-mcp-server-demo/data/notes/README.md

 This directory stores note files created through the MCP (Model Context Protocol) server.

 ## File Format
-Notes are stored as `.txt` files with the following format:
+Notes are stored as `.md` files with the following format:

 ```
 ID: note_1234567890_abc123def